 “There were a few times that I thought I might not make it.
 But I just wanted to make it, so that’s why I made it.

 “I came out fighting… I’ve never been a quitter.
 You’ve never seen me be a quitter.”

 Although Dick Slater assured that he had no recollection of the attack and blamed the heinous act on a combination of medications, Mike Johnson of PWInsider reported that Slater was convicted and sentenced to one year of community control (an alternative type of imprisonment available to felons in Florida).
 In his interview with Mid-Atlantic Gateway, Slater claimed it was actually six months.

 Slater pleaded no contest to a lesser charge of aggravated battery.
 Furthermore, authorities added two years probation, a restraining order against Halbert, and ordered Slater to pay $18,000 in restitution.
-165 days in jail was counted as time served.
+One hundred sixty-five days in jail was counted as time served.